Muffins and Quick Bread / Vegan Gluten Free Banana Bread

 Ingredients

-• 3 large ripe bananas about 250g / 9 oz., weighed when peeled
+• 3 large ripe bananas about 250g / 9 oz. in total, weighed after peeling

 • 60 ml (¼ cup) maple syrup